2007 Lincoln Town Car

 Like all Lincolns, the Town Car comes with a 48-month, 50,000-mile warranty, free maintenance through 36 months or 36,000 miles, 24-hour roadside assistance and transportation assistance, travel expense reimbursement, destination assistance and trip planning services, and a dedicated customer assistance center.

-InteriorThe Town Car's interior is plush and luxurious, but hasn't changed since the same 2003 facelift brought a completely new dashboard and instrument panel.
-The panel is elegant, even fun to look at.
+InteriorThe Town Car interior is plush and luxurious.
+It hasn't changed since the 2003 model year when it was redesigned with a new dashboard and instrument panel.
+It's a nice design.
+The instrument panel is elegant, even fun to look at.
 There's plenty of burl walnut veneer all around the interior, plus brushed satin metal panels, and a winged analog clock at the top center of the dash.

 The up-level wood-and-leather steering wheel features buttons for cruise, audio, and climate controls.
 The instruments feature large, easy-to-read numbers.
 A digital speedometer easily monitors your speed as you drive quickly and quietly down the road.